P373r-P4rK3r/Flipper-Zero/Bad-USB/Windows/Hotfix-List CMD/ReadMe.md

 Copy it to your Bad USB Folder on Flipper Zero.

 <h2>Features</h2>
-opens a command prompt and list all installed hotfixes
+Opens a command prompt and list all installed hotfixes on the screen.

 <h2>Compatibility</h2>
 - Windows 10 <br>